BiOstic® Bacteremia DNA Isolation Kit

 - Rigorous lysis protocol ensures complete lysis of tough organisms and high yield of microbial DNA

-- Fast protocol has no prolonged enzyme digestions.
-Isolate DNA in less than 45 minutes from start to finish
+- Fast protocol has no prolonged enzyme digestions so DNA in isolated in less than 45 minutes from start to finish

 The BiOstic® Bacteremia DNA Isolation Kit enables efficient purification of bacterial DNA from cultured blood, fecal and cervical swabs while completely removing PCR inhibitors common in blood, swabs and culture medium.